ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 This section details about the REST services in ID Authentication module.
-* [Authentication Service](#authentication-service-public) - This service can be used by Partners to authenticate an Individual using otp, demo or bio based auth.
+* [Authentication Service](#authentication-service-public) - This service can be used by Partners to authenticate an Individual using OTP, Demographic or Biometric-based authentication.
-* [eKYC Service](#ekyc-service-public) - This service can be used by Partners to retrieve KYC details of an Individual, after authenticating them using otp or bio based auth.
+* [eKYC Service](#ekyc-service-public) - This service can be used by Partners to retrieve KYC details of an Individual, after authenticating them using OTP or Biometric-based authentication.
-* [OTP Request Service](#otp-request-service-public) - This service can be used by Partners to send OTP on behalf of Individual, which can then be used for OTP based auth
+* [OTP Request Service](#otp-request-service-public) - This service can be used by Partners to send OTP on behalf of Individual, which can then be used for OTP-based authentication.

 ## Authentication Service (Public)